-Your website is evolving in a marketplace where there is a lot of contestants.
+Your website is evolving in a marketplace where there are a lot of contestants.
 Your ecosystem is unstable and can stop you from having a full vision of the quality of your website.
 But thankfully a great e-commerce analytics strategy can be a key boost for your sales.

-The new commerce is here with buzzwords like analytics, AI, influencer, open innovation, sharing economy, chat bots, ad blockers, and etc. We can say “well, the right combination of all will drive you straight to the success.”
-But there’s no fast track to succeed in retail, in e-commerce, or in any other business and analytics & big data are a perfect example to understand this concept.
+The new commerce is here with buzzwords like analytics, AI, influencer, open innovation, sharing economy, chatbots, ad blockers, etc. We can say “Well, the right combination of all will drive you straight to success.”
+But there’s no fast track to success in retail, e-commerce, or in any other business, and analytics & big data are perfect examples to understand this concept.
 So how will you go about creating a proper e-commerce analytics strategy based on your data?

-Do Analytics mean Change Management?
+Does Analytics mean Change Management?

-Analytics are based on a continuous evaluation process, it is challenging at each level of the project and it should be in the whole company culture, not just IT and top management, the awareness and interest towards analytics.
+Analytics is based on a continuous evaluation process, it is challenging at each level of the project and it should be in the whole company culture, not just IT and top management, the awareness and interest towards analytics.
 And this is change management and takes time!

 Sharing the Know-How helps to create balanced cross-functional teams.